mshanGithub/msbotframework/specs/testing/testing.md

 ### DevOps scenarios

+1. As a tester, I would like to be able to create a work item in Azure DevOps from the Bot Framework emulator when I run a test that fails.

+   The emulator should create a work item and attach the transcript for the session so the developer can repro the issue.

 ### Release engineer scenarios

 1. As a tester, I would like to be able to create transcript files and execute them against a deployed bot to ensure the conversation goes as expected.